Frey Wille

-Frey Wille GmbH & Co KG, originally branded as "Michaela Frey Emailmanufaktur", and now known as FreyWILLE, is an enamel jewellery manufacturer based in Vienna, Austria founded in 1951 by designer Michaela Frey.
+Frey Wille GmbH & Co KG, originally branded as "Michaela Frey Emailmanufaktur", now known as FREYWILLE, is an enamel jewellery manufacturer based in Vienna, Austria founded in 1951 by designer Michaela Frey.
 The label is known for its hand-decorated designs that are based on the works of 19th- and 20th-century artists, and for producing the world's finest fire enamel jewellery.

 History

 The original Michaela Frey style of enamel ornamentation and fire enamel techniques was created in the 1960s by Viennese designer and company founder Michaela Frey, who refined the technique of fine enameling over several decades and ran a workshop dedicated to enamel jewellery and objets d'art.
-Frey died in the 1970s, at which point the company was taken over by her accountant, Dr. Friedrich Wille (Doctor of Law), who embarked on a successful period of expansion.
+Frey died in the 1970s, at which point the company was taken over by her accountant, Dr. Friedrich Wille (Doctor of Law), who embarked on a period of expansion.

 Current operations

-By 2010, FreyWille operated 200+ boutiques worldwide.
+By 2010, FREYWILLE operated 200+ boutiques worldwide.
 By 2022, the company had 42 boutiques, mostly in Eastern Europe, and had engaged re-sellers.
 The company has its factory and offices in one building in central Vienna.